Alpha-Beta HMM: Interpretable Low-Parameter Hidden Markov Filtering in Dynamic Environments: Steady State Dynamical Analysis

-In this part, we will prove that the reference dynamical system \eqref{deterministic} will converge to a fixed point at an exponential rate.
-Based on this, we can analyze the adaptation capability and how it can be influenced by the exit probability $\alpha$, step-size parameter $\beta$ and identifiability vector $d$ defined in~\eqref{identifiability_vector}.
+In this part, we prove that the reference dynamical system \eqref{deterministic} converges to a fixed point at an exponential rate.
+Based on this, we can analyze the adaptation capability and how it can be influenced by the exit probability $\alpha$, step-size parameter $\beta$ and identifiability vector $d$.

 \begin{definition}[Contractions] Let $(X,\rho)$ be a metric space.
-A mapping $T: X\to X$ is a contraction, if there exists a constant $c$, with $0\le c< 1$, such that
+A mapping $T: X\to X$ is a \textbf{contraction}, if there exists a constant $c$, with $0\le c< 1$, such that

 for all $x,y\in X$. \end{definition}